-- (1) Value realized equals the market value of our common stock at the time of exercise, minus the exercise price, multiplied by the number of shares acquired on exercise.
-The shares were acquired by Mr. Hansen on May 3, 2010 for an exercise price of \$10.92 per share and sold on the same date at a price of \$27.08 per share. - (2) Value realized equals the market price of our common stock at the time of vesting, multiplied by the number of shares that vested.
-All of the shares vested on the third anniversary of the grant date or August 22, 2009.
-The closing market price of our common stock on the last trading day prior to vesting, or August 21, 2009, was \$14.75.
+- (1) Value realized equals the market value of our common stock at the time of exercise (which equals, if applicable, the sale price if exercised and sold under a cashless exercise program), minus the exercise price, multiplied by the number of shares acquired on exercise. - (2) Value realized equals the market price of our common stock at the time of vesting, multiplied by the number of shares that vested.
+All of the shares vested on the third anniversary of the grant date or August 17, 2013.
+The closing market price of our common stock on August 16, 2013, the last trading day prior to the vesting date, was \$37.66.